Apogee Enterprises (NASDAQ:APOG) Updates FY 2022 Earnings Guidance

 Apogee Enterprises (NASDAQ:APOG) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $2.200-$2.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.280.
 The company issued revenue guidance of -.

-Apogee Enterprises (NASDAQ:APOG) last released its earnings results on Monday, September 20th.
-The industrial products company reported $0.53 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.54 by ($0.01).
-The business had revenue of $325.80 million during the quarter, compared to analysts’ expectations of $315.39 million.
-Apogee Enterprises had a return on equity of 12.68% and a net margin of 0.28%.
-The company’s revenue for the quarter was up 1.9% compared to the same quarter last year.
-During the same period last year, the business earned $0.73 earnings per share.
-On average, sell-side analysts predict that Apogee Enterprises will post 2.25 earnings per share for the current fiscal year.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, November 10th.
+Shareholders of record on Tuesday, October 26th will be issued a $0.20 dividend.
+The ex-dividend date is Monday, October 25th.
+This represents a $0.80 annualized dividend and a yield of 2.04%.
+Apogee Enterprises’s dividend payout ratio is presently 33.33%.

-In other news, insider Brent C. Jewell sold 1,800 shares of the firm’s stock in a transaction that occurred on Tuesday, September 28th.
-The shares were sold at an average price of $39.96, for a total value of $71,928.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-1.38% of the stock is currently owned by company insiders.
+In other news, insider Brent C. Jewell sold 1,800 shares of the business’s stock in a transaction on Tuesday, September 28th.
+The stock was sold at an average price of $39.96, for a total transaction of $71,928.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+1.38% of the stock is currently owned by insiders.

 Apogee Enterprises, Inc engages in the design and development of architectural products and services.
 It also provides architectural glass, aluminum framing systems and installation services for buildings, as well as value-added glazing products for custom picture framing.
 The company operates through the following segments: Architectural Framing Systems, Architectural Glass, Architectural Services, and Large-Scale Optical Technologies.